 Dining out no longer means missing out.

 In many people’s minds, veganism is an underground cult that meet on a monthly basis on chairs constructed solely of lentils to eat mushrooms in fair-trade Che Guevara t-shirts.
 This is simply not the case, lentil chairs aren’t comfy at all.
-Being a vegan in a big city can feel a bit lonely.
+Being a veggie or a vegan in a big city can feel a bit lonely.
 It can feel like the world is one big inside joke about how good bacon is and the extent a restaurant will go to for your lifestyle choice is mushrooms on toast.
-The vegan movement is growing and with it, attitudes and menus are changing.
+The movements are growing and with it, attitudes and menus are changing.

 As well as sporadic vegan Sunday markets – our ever-changing food traders do great veggie and vegan options.
 You can find us open Thursday 5pm-11pm, Friday 12pm-12am, Saturday 11am-12am and Sunday 11am-9pm.
 Hopefully see you soon.